akhodakivskiy/VimFx/documentation/tools.md

    the publish on addons.mozilla.org, because sometimes its validator complains.
    This saves some commits.)

-8. Make a “release” out of the new tag on github, and attach VimFx.xpi to it.
+8. Make a “release” out of the new tag on github, and attach an .xpi to it:

+   1. Create the .xpi by running `gulp xpi --unlisted`.
+   2. Sign it on AMO.
+   3. Attach to the release.

 The idea is to use the contents of `README.md` as the add-on description on addons.mozilla.org.
 You can print it as HTML by running `gulp readme`.